1jour1vin

 La Chablisienne

-La Chablisienne, founded in 1923, is the largest cooperative in Chablis and arguably one of the "best in France."
-It owns approximately 1,200 hectares of vineyards and brings together nearly 300 winegrowers who take meticulous care in cultivating their vines and conduct a rigorous plot-by-plot selection.
+La Chablisienne, founded in 1923, is the largest cooperative in Chablis and probably one of the “best in France.”
+It owns approximately 1,200 hectares of vineyards and brings together nearly 300 winegrowers who take extreme care in cultivating their vines and conduct a rigorous plot-by-plot selection.
 Over time and across the globe, its white wines have earned an extraordinary reputation.

 Deeply committed to the concept of terroir and its most natural expression, La Chablisienne now offers some thirty wines across all appellations (Petit Chablis, Chablis, Chablis 1er Cru, Chablis Grand Cru).
-It also owns the famous Château Grenouilles, a monopole within the Grenouilles Grand Cru, the rarest of Chablis’s grands crus.
-The La Chablisienne wine range thus allows the winery to skillfully express all the aromatic characteristics of Chablis’s flagship grape variety: Chardonnay!
+It also owns the famous Château Grenouilles, a monopole within the Grenouilles Grand Cru—the rarest of Chablis’s grands crus.
+Through its range of wines, La Chablisienne skillfully showcases all the aromatic characteristics of Chablis’s flagship grape variety: Chardonnay!

-The economic crisis that followed the end of World War I hit the wine industry particularly hard.
-Burgundy was not spared, and the difficulties faced by Burgundian winemakers prompted a priest to bring several of them together with a single goal in mind: to sell their wines.
+The economic crisis that followed the end of World War I had a particularly severe impact on the wine industry.
+Burgundy was not spared, and the difficulties faced by Burgundian winegrowers prompted a priest to bring several of them together with a single goal in mind: to sell their wines.
 Thus, the cooperative winery was founded in 1923 under the name La Chablisienne.
 Over the years, and especially after World War II, the cooperative worked to advance the techniques of artisan winemakers.
-La Chablisienne now enjoys a solid reputation both nationally and internationally, producing renowned Chablis wines.
+Today, La Chablisienne enjoys a solid reputation both nationally and internationally for producing renowned Chablis wines.

 Chablis, a sumptuous dry white wine